1931 UK & Ireland Greyhound Racing Year

-The 1931 UK & Ireland Greyhound Racing Year was the sixth year of greyhound racing in the United Kingdom and Ireland.
+The 1931 UK & Ireland Greyhound Racing Year was the sixth year of greyhound racing in the United Kingdom. and the fifth year of greyhound racing in Ireland.
 The total annual attendance across the country for 1931 increased to 17,906,917 from 17,119,120 (in 1930), a fifth consecutive annual increase.

 Summary

 Mick the Miller was a now household name in the United Kingdom following his achievement in winning a second English Greyhound Derby.
 A third Derby win was the primary target for the year but before the event started he successfully defended his Wembley Spring Cup title during March.
 He won the heat and semi final before claiming the final on 23 March 1931 in a track record time of 30.04.
 After three more races he then participated in the 1931 English Greyhound Derby.
 The exploits of Mick the Miller was propelling many other greyhounds to national fame at the time.
 He retired on a high with an undefeated run to St Leger glory.
 The final opposition had included Virile Lad, the brilliant bitch Bradshaw Fold and the Derby champion Seldom Led.
 He was retired to stud with Jack Masters in Norfolk and later starred in a film called Wild Boy produced by Gainsborough Pictures, along with stars of the day, Sonnie Hale, Bud Flanagan and Chesney Allen.